camerontabion/jupiter-perp-trader/README.md

 # Jupiter Perp Trader

-A decentralized perpetual futures trading interface built on the Jupiter Protocol.
+A perpetual futures trading interface built on the Jupiter Protocol.

 ## Tech Stack